 As for our profit target, we’re going to measure the distance between the highest point and lowest point of our symmetrical wedge pattern and you’re going to add that distance to wherever the breakout price is.

-The reason why we’ve chosen to use the falling wedge pattern falling wedge pattern and the symmetrical wedge pattern because people won’t realize what is developing until after the breakout, but if you train your eyes to spot these price patterns in advance big profits are waiting for you down the line.
+The reason why we’ve chosen to use the falling wedge pattern and the symmetrical wedge pattern because people won’t realize what is developing until after the breakout, but if you train your eyes to spot these price patterns in advance big profits are waiting for you down the line.
 You can also trade with the breakout triangle strategy.

-The psychology behind the falling wedge pattern is that as the price action narrow down the buyers become more aggressive while the sellers don’t have enough power to continue pressing down the paddle.
+The psychology behind the falling wedge pattern is that as the price action narrows down the buyers become more aggressive while the sellers don’t have enough power to continue pressing down the paddle.

 Thank you for reading!